edhowland/vish/Syntax.md

 - Strings - strings can be quoted 2 ways
   - Single quoted strings: E.g. 'hello world'
   - Double quoted strings - E.g. "This is a double quoted string"
+- Symbols - identifiers with a trailing colon, like keys in JSON strings
 - lambdas - Anonymous functions : ->(arg) { :arg + 1 }
 - Blocks - small contained units of program statements.